prytkovv/gddr6/README.md

 We wanted to add the feature to send the temperature data directly via Telegraf to InfluxDB.
 That we can Monitore everything on a Grafana Website.

+The Idea behind this ist to combine "nvidia-smi" and "gddr6" tool to have a good Overview for AI-Traning or Mining.

 ![grafik](https://github.com/AImmd/gddr6/assets/135707290/dfa14d69-fc61-49d2-9ca3-ac81f738f4ee)